AthenaModel/kite/README.md

 * A version of ActiveTcl is installed on the system.
 * The tclsh is on the path; it can be executed from the command line as "tclsh".
 * The "teacup" app (installed with ActiveTcl) is also on the path.
-* TclDevKit is installed on the system, and tclapp is on the path.
+* TclDevKit is installed on the system, and tclapp and teapot-pkg are on the path.

 ## Things to Try Later